czervenka/gapi/README.md

 Depending on version of control panel, you can add new API client ID under "Advanced tools" / "Authentication" / "Manage third party OAuth Client access"

-To find scopes, you need try:
+To find scopes, you need, try something like:

+    # example for calendar api and tasks api

     from gapi import Api
     api = Api(['calendar', 'tasks'], 'anything', 'anything')